jayoung/Rtest_and_Rnotes/Rscripts/multiple_sequence_alignments/logoPlots.md

 provide a way to make difference logos, but I think we’d have to do the calculations ourselves about letter heights.

+I think you can also supply frequency or count matrices (but I haven’t tried it)

 ``` r
 # ?ggseqlogo
 # ?geom_logo